i30/i30.github.io/_posts/2017-06-02-terminologies.md

 From specified values, relative lengths (e.g., `em`) will be converted into absolute lengths, relative URIs will be converted into absolute URIs.
 The converted results are called computed values.

-Child elements generally inherit computed values of their parent
+Child elements generally inherit computed values of their parent as its specified values.

 ## 6. Viewport